Improving Soil

 SOIL COMPONENTS

-Soil is made up of four main components: mineral, water, air and organic.
+Soil is made up Relative size of Sand, Silt and Clay of four main components: mineral, water, air and organic.

 Sand: Rounded particles 1/12 to 1/500 inch (2.0 to 0.06 millimeters) in diameter.